Minimum wage rates across Canada

 There are special minimum rates for other categories in some jurisdictions so check out the links for more information!
 Check back often.

-NOTE: ADP’s Web site contains links that will let you access other Web sites.
-These sites are not under the control of ADP.
-The links are only provided as a convenience and ADP does not endorse any of these sites.
-ADP assumes no responsibility or liability for any material that may reside in any other Web site accessed through ADP's Web site, nor does ADP make any representation regarding the quality of any product or service contained at any such site.
+NOTE: ADP Canada’s website contains links that will let you access other websites.
+These sites are not under the control of ADP Canada.
+The links are only provided as a convenience and ADP Canada does not endorse any of these sites.
+ADP Canada assumes no responsibility or liability for any material that may reside in any other website accessed through ADP Canada’s website, nor does ADP Canada make any representation regarding the quality of any product or service contained at any such site.